maphew/zadam-trilium-wiki/Theming.md

 Trilium doesn't come (yet) with any built-in themes, but allows you to create custom CSS which is attached to the main HTML page.

-Just create a code note with CSS type, put your custom CSS code into the note's content and create "app_css" [[attribute|Attributes]].
-When Trilium frontend starts, all notes with "app_css" attribute are appended in the style element of the Trilium HTML page.
+Just create a code note with CSS type, put your custom CSS code into the note's content and create "app_css" [[label|Labels]].
+When Trilium frontend starts, all notes with "app_css" label are appended in the style element of the Trilium HTML page.

 Once you made your changes, you can reload the Trilium frontend by pressing CTRL-R after which the changes will take effect.